 The Sony point and shoot cameras have always been the top picks in the market.
 With the latest rendition of the trusted RX100, the new RX100 V definitely steals the show when it comes to providing the best features.

-This model boasts remarkable autofocus 315-point phase detection along with 4K video feature and a burst rate of 24 frames per second.
-On top of that it has an electronic viewfinder, so if you aren’t that concerned about the pricing and you are a pro then this should be your pick.
+This model boasts remarkable autofocus 315-point phase-detection along with a 4K video feature and a burst rate of 24 frames per second.
+On top of that, it has an electronic viewfinder, so if you aren’t that concerned about the pricing and you are a pro then this should be your pick.

 You should also know that using the camera handheld at 600mm can become a pain as it is impossible to stabilize it.
 It has an ultra-fast shutter speed.

 - The ideal hybrid camera choice for the advanced 4K video enthusiast and photography enthusiast alike.

 - Large 1-inch 20.1 Megapixel sensor and bright 20X LEICA VARIO-ELMART F2.8-4.5 lens.